RabbitTortoise/encosy-engine/README.md

 ## Special thanks
-The best tutorial to Vulkan I found: https://vkguide.dev/ Many parts of the renderer are similar to this tutorial, but I have adapted them to work better in my engine.
+The best tutorial to Vulkan I found: https://vkguide.dev/ Some helper classes and builders are copied from the guide, but I have adapted them to work better in my engine.